webcontact/profairs-api-docs/source/includes/_hall_planning.md

 ## Missing values

-If a value in the database is optional and missing for a record requested via the API, then the key of the value is simply not returned instead of being 'null'.
+If a value in the database is optional and missing for a record requested via the API, then the key of the value is simply not returned instead of being `null`.

-## Standrequest
+## Get standrequest

 ```curl
 curl --location '{baseurl}/hall_planning/standrequest/1535' \